AionSystem/SOVEREIGN-TRACE-PROTOCOL/CERTIFICATION.md

 a plain-language assessment of accumulated AI audit record: failures logged, remediations completed, outstanding debt, and trend direction.
 A summary version is published to the AION-Registry.
+See `AUDIT-METHODOLOGY.md` for the full Epistemic Debt framework.

 **Minimum engagement:**
 $100,000 base.
 Final terms depend on deployment footprint, ledger